rokucommunity/.github/README.md

 To integrate this release workflow system into a new repository, follow these steps:

-1. **Add Workflow Templates**: Each repository must include the relevant workflow templates from this repository.
+1. **Add Workflow Templates**: Each repository must include the workflow templates: `on-dispatch-stage-release`, `on-update-build-release`, `on-merge-publish-release` from this repository.
 2. **Ensure Required NPM Scripts Exist**:
    - `lint`: Runs linting checks. (_Optional_)
    - `test`: Runs unit and integration tests. (_Optional_)